zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_a.rst

     def completion_callback(results: AsyncWorkerResults):
         print(f'\nWorker Complete!')
+        print(f'\tWarnings: {results.warnings}')
         print(f'\tErrors: {results.errors}')
-        print(f'\tWarnings: {results.warnings}')
-        print(f'\tResult Dict: {results.results_dict}')
         sys.exit()  # Exit the App event loop

-The results object contains the worker's warnings and errors (it also contains the custom results of the worker, those will be explained in Part B).
+The results object contains the worker's warnings and errors (it also contains the results of the worker, those will be explained in :ref:`Part B<basic-part-b>`).
 The completion callback prints out the warnings and errors, then calls sys.exit() to end the App event Loop.

-Now that the callbacks are taken care of, let's look at how an AsyncWorker is started with an AsyncManager:
+Now that the callbacks are taken care of, let's look at how an :class:`~PySink.AsyncWorker` is started with an :class:`~PySink.AsyncManager`:

 ..  code-block:: python
     :linenos: